fopasten/section-11/README.md

 3. Upload dossier or paste contents

 ### OpenClaw (formerly ClawdBot/MoltBot)
 Section 11 works well with [OpenClaw](https://github.com/openclaw/openclaw).
 The combination of OpenClaw's persistent memory + autonomous execution + Section 11's structured validation makes for a capable coaching setup.
+Install the GitHub skill (`npx skills add https://github.com/openclaw/openclaw --skill github`) and authenticate with `gh auth login` to access private repos.

+### Claude Cowork
+Cowork runs on your local machine and can read files directly from your filesystem.
+Clone your private data repo locally and grant Cowork access to that folder — no extra GitHub integration needed.
+Alternatively, use the GitHub MCP connector to access private repos directly.

+### OpenAI Codex
+Connect your GitHub account via the ChatGPT GitHub connector at [chatgpt.com/codex](https://chatgpt.com/codex).
+During setup, authorize access to your private training data repo.
+Codex clones the repo into an isolated container and can read `latest.json` and `history.json` directly.
+The Codex CLI works locally with your existing filesystem and Git setup.

 ---